LeetLLM

 Output

-1Malformed fixture blocked: evidence must be a list of strings 2First pass preference slot: B 3Recorded rationale: B gives the customer a next action; A stops after eligibility.
+1Malformed fixture blocked: evidence must be a list of strings 2First pass preference slot: B 3Recorded rationale: B gives the engineer a next action; A stops after the rollback requirement.

 The output above is a stored fixture, not proof that a particular hosted model will agree.
 The engineering problem is to make an evaluator run observable and testable before plugging in any provider.